Elinore McCance-Katz

 Elinore F. McCance-Katz is an American physician, academic, and government official who served as Assistant Secretary of Health and Human Services for Mental Health and Substance Use from 2017 to 2021.
 Prior to assuming her current role, she was the chief medical officer for the Rhode Island Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals and a professor at the Alpert Medical School at Brown University.
 Her nomination was supported by the American Psychiatric Association, which released a statement saying "Dr. McCance-Katz has a wealth of experience in academic and public sector settings in addressing mental health and substance use disorders."

 McCance-Katz resigned in the wake of the 2021 storming of the United States Capitol, on January 7, 2021.

-After her 2021 resignation, McCance-Katz was hired into a senior civil service job by the Drug Enforcement Agency.
+After her 2021 resignation, McCance-Katz was hired into a senior civil service job by the Drug Enforcement Administration.

 Education

 McCance-Katz earned a B.A. in biology from Eastern Connecticut State University in 1978.
 She went on to attend Yale University, where she received an MPhil and Ph.D.
 She attended medical school at the University of Connecticut School of Medicine, where she earned her M.D. in 1987.
 She completed her residency in psychiatry at Hartford Hospital in Connecticut.